Agent: Dolphins tackle Kendrick Norton’s arm amputated after West Miami-Dade rollover crash

 FHP officials said a gray 2015 Maserati sedan was also involved in the crash, but the car had minor damage, and the driver was left uninjured.

-He was signed to the Dolphins in December after playing for three seasons with the Hurricanes.
+The Dolphins signed him in December after playing three seasons with the Hurricanes.

 “You gotta come out and apply the same effort and get better everyday,” said Norton when 7News caught up with him at a previous Dolphins practice.